THE CARDWEAVING RIFF

 while you take a break.

-your time about it and be gentle.
-When the warp threads are in pretty
+Take your time about it and be gentle.
+When the warp threads are in

 Now take the warp off its hook and remove the string from the short

-the warp from it.
-Test the strength of the tie on by pulling firmly
+suspend the warp from it.
+Test the strength of the tie on by

-of reversing it, working the tangles out as they go.
-If you try this,
+instead of reversing it, working the tangles out as they go.
+If you

-be very careful not to let the cards fall out of order -- you must work
+try this, be very careful not to let the cards fall out of order --

-with the rubber band off, floating on the warp above the deck.
-Also,
+you must work with the rubber band off, floating on the warp above

-pattern doesn’t seem to work, check to see which set-up system the author
+doesn’t seem to work, check to see which set-up system the

 WEAVING